JANovember/Data-Cleaning/README.md

 # 🧹 Data Cleaning Toolbox 📊
 Welcome to the Data Cleaning Toolbox!
-This repository is a curated collection of useful and reusable functions to streamline the process of cleaning and preparing data for analysis or machine learning.
+A curated collection of useful and reusable functions to streamline the process of cleaning and preparing data for analysis or machine learning.

 ### Usual libraries
 ``` python